-1A - Patient Safety and Outcomes, 1B - Patient and Carers Experience, 1C - Healthcare Standards in Single Oversight Framework, 2A - Workforce n/a
+Patient and Carers Experience, 1C - Healthcare Standards in Single Oversight

+Framework, 2A - Workforce

 ALERT: Alert to the matters that require the board's attention or action, e.g. non-compliance, safety or a threat to the Trust's strategy.

 ADVISE: Advise of areas of ongoing monitoring or development or where there is negative assurance.
 What risks were discussed and were any new risks identified.